c-blake/batch/README.md

 as-root insmod batch.ko
 cd ../examples; make
 ./mdu
+BATCH_EMUL=1 ./mdu
+du -sbl
 ```
-At present, I would not do recommend deploying this on a system with any
+At present, I would not recommend deploying this on a system with untrusted
-untrusted users/user code.
-The block list is obviously incomplete, and it
+user code.
+The block list is obviously incomplete, and it hasn't been very
-hasn't been very vetted for security implications.
-It just seemed worth
+vetted for security implications.
+It just seemed worth sharing/getting
-sharing/getting feedback upon (though I expect to hear only crickets).
+feedback upon (though I expect to hear only crickets).